Lancia Ypsilon: 2003–2006

 The Ypsilon (Type 843) was Introduced in 2003 to access the Lancia range.
 It was designed to meet the needs of a young audience, and over time found sales, especially to females.
 It became the best-selling car of the Lancia range with an annual production of about 60,000 units.
 It was initially assembled at the Fiat plant in Melfi.
 In June 2005 production was moved to Sicily at the plant in Termini Imerese Palermo.
 The car uses a three-door body about 3.78 meters long, with the design inspired by the historic Lancia Ardea.

 The front is characterized by a large chrome grille with lobes at the top.
 The lighting is placed at the ends of the front arch.
-Bumpers are characterized by the presence of a coating applied to the fascia.
-Above the air, intakes are the fog lights (in versions of the tip).
+The bumpers are characterized by the presence of an unpainted longitudinal fascia applied above the air intakes in which the fog lamps (in the top versions) are located at either end.
 A prominent rib runs along the sides.
-The glazing frames are chrome-plated versions of the tip.
 The tail has vertically oriented headlamps that culminate in the bumper and are integrated into the fenders.
 The rear tailgate has a small size that limits visibility, embellished by chromed fascia above the license plate.